spatie/laravel-collection-macros/README.md

 ### `sectionBy`

 Splits a collection into sections grouped by a given key.
-Similar to `groupBy` but respects the order of the items in the collection.
+Similar to `groupBy` but respects the order of the items in the collection and reuses existing keys.

 ```php
 $collection = collect([